 About the MSW Program

-Our School of Social Work MSW Program is considered accelerated because it is a tri-semester; students are enrolled fall, spring, and summer.
+Our School of Social Work MSW Program is considered accelerated because it is a trimester; students are enrolled fall, spring, and summer.
 A semester consists of 14 weeks.
-The MSW program is offered at four locations:
+The MSW program is offered at three locations:

 Full-time MSW Program

-Barry University School of Social Work offers a Master of Social Work program, which is normally completed in two years (four semesters).
+Barry University School of Social Work offers a Master of Social Work program, which is normally completed in 14 months (four semesters).
 Sixty (60) credit hours of required social work courses and electives are necessary for completion of the program.

 Advanced Standing 32 Credit Program